-Beat six eggs very light, the whites to stiff froth, the yolks to a smooth, thick batter; add to yolks a small cupful of milk, pepper and salt, lastly pour in whites lightly.
+Beat eggs very light, the whites to stiff froth, the yolks to a smooth, thick batter; add to yolks a small cupful of milk, pepper and salt, lastly pour in whites lightly.
 Have ready in hot frying-pan a good lump of butter.
-When it sizzles pour in lightly your mixture, setting over clear fire; do not stir, but contrive, as eggs set, to slip broad-bladed knife under the omelet to guard against burning, the instant hiss of butter flowing to hottest part of pan proves the wisdom.
-If your even is hot you may put your frying-pan into it as soon as the middle is set.
-When done lay a hot dish, bottom upward, on the top of the pan, and dexterously upset the latter to bring the brown side of omelet uppermost.
+When it sizzles pour in lightly your mixture, setting over clear fire; do not stir, but, as eggs set, slip broad-bladed knife under the omelet to guard against burning.
+If your oven is hot you may put your frying-pan into it as soon as the middle is set.
+Serve with brown side of omelet up.

-STEWED EGGS.
+STEWED EGGS